 This method can make use of any floodlight up to 8kg, and with 2 tonnes of shipping container holding the lighting pole in place, you can rest assured that the whole assembly is safe and secure.

-ATTACHING A LIGHT UP TO 1.5m ABOVE THE ROOF OF A SHIPPING CONTAINER
+ATTACHING A LIGHT UP TO 80cm ABOVE THE ROOF OF A SHIPPING CONTAINER

-If you do not need to mount your flood light so high, you can use just a single domino and tube clamp, which you will find all the equipment for, (except the steel tube) in our Single Domino Flood light kit.
-This will just attach your flood light to a shorter pole attached to the top corner casting of the shipping container only.
+If you do not need to mount your floodlight so high, you can use just a single domino and vertical tube clamp, which you will find all the equipment for, in our half height floodlight kit.
+This will just attach your floodlight to a 80cm pole attached to the top corner casting of the shipping container only.
 The method for this is very similar to that which we used to attach a sign to a shipping container using similar equipment.